 The status field reflects the ideograph's current status.
 The value of this field can change over time.
-The possible values are C, D, E, F, G, N, U, V, W, X, UNC-2013, UNC-2015, UK-2015, WS-2017, and strings matching the regular expressions "UTC-\d{5}\", "UCI-\d{5}\", and UK-\d{5}\", new values may be added in the future.
+The possible values are A, B, C, Comp, D, E, F, G, N, U, V, W, X, UNC-2013, UNC-2015, UK-2015, WS-2017, and strings matching the regular expressions "UTC-\d{5}", "UCI-\d{5}", and UK-\d{5}; new values may be added in the future.

-Status Meaning Value of Unicode Field

-С Encoded in Extension C The character's code point D Encoded in Extension D The character's code point Е Encoded in Extension E The character's code point F Encoded in Extension F The character's code point G Submitted by the UTC for IRG Working Set 2015 The code point of a character to which this is related, generally as a variant N Earmarked to be included in a proposal from the UTC to the IRG for a future extension The code point of a character to which this is related, generally as a variant U Encoded in the URO, Extension A, or Extension B The character's code point V A variant of an encoded ideograph (see below) The code point of the character of which this is a variant W Not suitable for encoding as a CJK Unified Ideograph (see below) The code point of a character to which this is related, generally as a variant X Appropriate disposition has not been determined The code point of a character to which this is related, generally as a variant UNC-2013 Included in the UTC's 2013 "Urgently Needed Characters" proposal to the IRG The character's code point UNC-2015 Included in the UTC's 2015 "Urgently Needed Characters" proposal to the IRG The code point of a character to which this is related, generally as a variant UK-2015 Submitted by the UK for IRG Working Set The code point of a

-• .
-2015 character to which this is related, generally as a variant WS-2017 Submitted by the UTC for IRG Working Set 2017 The code point of a character to which this is related, generally as a variant Strings matching the regular expressions "UTC-\d{5}", "UCI-\d{5}", and "UK-\d{5}".
-Duplicate entries deprecated in favor of other entries; the status value is the identifier of the non-deprecated character The character's code point, or the code point of a character to which this is related, generally as a variant
+Status Meaning Value of Unicode Field A Encoded in Extension A The character's code point В Encoded in Extension B The character's code point С Encoded in Extension C The character's code point Comp Encoded as a compatibility ideograph The character's code point D Encoded in Extension D The character's code point E Encoded in Extension E The character's code point F Encoded in Extension F The character's code point G Submitted by the UTC for IRG Working Set 2015 The code point of a character to which this is related, generally as a variant N Earmarked to be included in a proposal from the UTC to the IRG for a future extension The code point of a character to which this is related, generally as a variant U Encoded in the URO The character's code point V A variant of an encoded ideograph (see below) The code point of the character of which this is a variant W Not suitable for encoding as a CJK Unified Ideograph (see below) The code point of a character to which this is related, generally as a variant X Appropriate disposition has not been determined The code point of a character to which this is related, generally as a variant UNC-2013 Included in the UTC's 2013 "Urgently Needed Characters" proposal to the IRG The character's code UNC-2015 Included in the UTC's 2015 "Urgently Needed Characters" proposal to the IRG The code point of a character to which this is related, generally as a variant UK-2015 Submitted by the UK for IRG Working Set 2015 The code point of a character to which this is related, generally as a variant WS-2017 Submitted by the UTC for IRG Working Set 2017 The code point of a character to which this is related, generally as a variant Strings matching the regular expressions "UTC-\d{5}", "UCI-\d{5}", and Duplicate entries deprecated in favor of other entries; the status value is the identifier of the non-deprecated character The character's code point, or the code point of a character to which this is related, generally as a variant

 A status of V means that the ideograph is a variant of a character encoded in Unicode.
 These variants are not limited to Z-variants.
-Other variants include glyphs with components rearranged (for example UTC-00344, which rearranges the components of U+69AB but is pronounced the same and means the same), simplified versions of encoded characters (for example UTC-00842), and ideographs which mean the same and are pronounced the same as encoded ideographs and have a sufficiently similar shape as to be easily mistaken for one another (for example UTC-00399).
+Other variants include glyphs with components rearranged (for example UTC-00344, which rearranges the components of U+69AB but is pronounced the same and means the same), simplified versions of encoded characters (for example UTC-00842), and ideographs which mean the same and are pronounced the same as encoded ideographs and have a sufficiently similar shape as to be easily mistaken for one another (for example UTC-

+00399).
 This is a deliberately less strict, if somewhat more subjective, standard than is used for unification work.